WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 ### Microsoft Store Build

-WLinux Enterprise is provided on the Microsoft Store on a self-support basis for advanced individual end users who simply need an enterprise compatible WSL distro.
-It adheres very closely to mainstream enterprise Linux defaults. *The WLinux Enterprise build provided on the Microsoft Store does NOT include end user support, wlinux-setup, or the WSL usability features that accompany WLinux.*
+**WLinux Enterprise is provided on the Microsoft Store on a self-support basis for advanced individual end users who simply need an enterprise compatible WSL distro.
+It adheres very closely to mainstream enterprise Linux defaults. *The WLinux Enterprise build provided on the Microsoft Store does NOT include dedicated end user support, wlinux-setup, or the WSL usability features that accompany WLinux.*

 The WLinux Enterprise build provided on the Microsoft Store is derived from [Scientific Linux](https://www.scientificlinux.org/) an enterprise Linux rebuild sponsored by the Fermi National Accelerator Laboratory.
 A portion of the net sales proceeds from WLinux Enterprise on the Microsoft Store go to [Fermilab Friends for Science Education](https://ed.fnal.gov/ffse/support-us/index.shtml), a 501(c)(3) organization whose sole purpose is to support K-12 education programs offered by Fermilab.